-The Mount Calvary Baptist Church located in Ivy, Va. was organized in 1869.
-The church observed its 46th Anniversary in 1915.
-Through the years there have been many occasions to do this and in 1992 God has continued to bless us with the church’s 123rd anniversary.
+The Mount Calvary Baptist Church located in Ivy, Va. organized in 1869.
+Through the years there have been many occasions celebrate.
+God has continues to showering his blessings on us and keep us in his Grace.

 Ivy was once a predominately black community and upon obtaining freedom, the blacks were given land in Ivy, as well as mules, one (1) milk cow, two (2) hogs and ten (10) chickens.

 The blacks were once allied closely with the white Episcopal Church in Ivy, where they were forced to sit in the basement during services.
 Dissatisfied with this segregation they built their own church.

 The land 1 1/8 acres given to them by a member of the congregation, Bro.
 William Kenney and his wife Willie Ann, who was in turn given the land by his former master.
 Bro.
 Kenny designed the church and acted as supervisor to the congregation who actually built the church.
 The trustees Bros.
 Edward Keys, Nelson Kelly, James Champ and the pastor signed the transaction for ten dollars ($10.00) according to the Deed Book 102 – December 1, 1894.

 Our Church has been nationally recognized, for the hand on the steeple and carved facings that adorned the steeple frame.
 After years of wear by ice, snow and rain, the former hand was destroyed.
 A new one was carved and given to the church by Mrs. Alice Ivory in 1985.
 The faces probably refer to Christianity rather than slavery, as sometimes thought.
 The original hand and faces can be found on display in our fellowship hall.